Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Study Design

-We conduct a qualitative analysis to assess the effectiveness of the generated adversarial examples and to verify that the modifications made are minimal yet sufficient to mislead models.
-Since the inputs to models in the selected software analytics tasks consist of code, we adopt established metrics from Du et al. \cite{du2023extensive}, \textit{Identifier Change Rate} (ICR), \textit{Token Change Rate} (TCR), \textit{Average Edit Distance} (AED), and \textit{Average Code Similarity} (ACS) to evaluate the quality of the generated adversarial examples.
+We conduct an adversarial example quality analysis to assess the effectiveness of the generated adversarial samples and to verify that the applied modifications remain minimal yet sufficient to mislead the models.
+Excessive modifications to the original test samples may produce out-of-distribution inputs, in which case the resulting performance degradation may not accurately indicate a genuine lack of model robustness.
+Therefore, adversarial perturbations should remain minimal and must preserve the original semantics of the input.
+Since the inputs to models in the selected software analytics tasks consist of code, we adopt established quantitative quality metrics from Du et al. \cite{du2023extensive}, \textit{Identifier Change Rate} (ICR), \textit{Token Change Rate} (TCR), \textit{Average Edit Distance} (AED), and \textit{Average Code Similarity} (ACS) to evaluate the quality of the generated adversarial examples.
 For a set of $m$ adversarial examples, let each $i$-th code snippet contain $k_i$ identifiers, of which $n_i$ are modified to generate the adversarial example.
 The \textbf{ICR} is then computed as below:

 \textbf{TCR} measures the proportion of tokens altered in the adversarial example relative to the total number of tokens in the original code. \textbf{AED} measures the differences between tokens at the character level, indicating the number of edits needed to transform one token into another. \textbf{ACS} is calculated using cosine similarity between the embeddings generated by CodeBERT before and after the adversarial attacks are applied. \textit{High-quality adversarial examples typically exhibit lower ICR, AED, and TCR values, along with higher ACS scores}.